 JOE CLIFFORD’S ‘LAMENTATION’

-I can recommend several books to read for this Holiday season for aspiring (or accomplished) writers, that will help you gain a deeper understanding of craft and storytelling.
+I can recommend several books to read for aspiring (or accomplished) writers, that will help you gain a deeper understanding of craft and storytelling.
 Because, as Stephen King, that great Father of Storytelling, said in “On Writing: A Memoir of the Craft,” “If you want to be a writer, you must do two things above all others: read a lot and write a lot.
 There's no way around these two things that I'm aware of, no shortcut.”

 For one, if you like suspense: Jenny Milchman’s “As Night Falls.”
 (2015.)
 It’s an ass-kicker of a ride that never stops, never let’s go.
 If you like being pulled along for a ride, this is your book.
 Great for studying cliff-hangers, how to add suspense and then slow time for greater effect, how to plunge sympathetic, likeable characters into an extreme situation and create a hero we care about, and solid for general plotting, going from scene to scene using action and dialogue to move us along.
 (Every scene has an action and reaction that moves us forward.)